pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "They may forget what you said, but they will never forget how you made them feel."
 --Carl Buehner

+"We’re here to laugh at the odds and live our lives so well that Death will tremble to take us."
+--Charles Bukowski

 "A simple answer that is clear and precise will always have more power in the world than a complex one that is true."
 --Nolan Bushnell